PrestaShopCorp/partner-devtools.prestashop.com/docs/0-introduction/README.md

 | 1.6.1.x             | 5.6 – 7.1    | 5.x                   | Yes                                | 1.x                                | 1.6.4 – 1.6.9                      |

 ## Supported languages
-To integrate your module with PrestaShop Toolkit, you need to use the following languages:
+To integrate your module with PrestaShop Cloud Services, you need to use the following languages:

 - [PHP](https://www.php.net/) for the backend
 - [Vue.js 3](https://vuejs.org/), Vanilla JavaScript, or React for the frontend